 1) There are no g-forces.
 Obviously.
 You are sitting in your chair in front of the computer and you can’t feel lift and sink.
 So you have to hone these skills in real life.
 There is no substitute.

 3) There are no weather hazards.
 With Condor you are in control of the weather settings and can select (before each flight), how strong the wind will blow (and with what variability), how strong the thermals will be, where the inversion layer is (and therefore the cloud base; or if the day is blue), if there is is wave and how strong, etc. But there are no thunderstorms, squall lines, tornados, or hurricanes.
+The wind always blows from the same direction and you don’t have to worry that it might die on you.
 There’s also no precipitation, i.e., no snow, hail, or even rain.
 Condor weather is always soaring weather.
 The greatest wind strength at the surface is 50 kph (just under 27 kts).
 (Higher up in wave, it can be twice that.)
-Hazardous weather is obviously something you need to really think about and plan for in real life.
+Unpredictable and hazardous weather is obviously something you need to really think about and plan for in real life.
 Condor won’t teach you that aspect of soaring.

 4) There are no airspace restrictions and you don’t learn radio etiquette.
 Condor gives you the opportunity to set up penalty zones and thereby simulate airspace but in general, you can fly anywhere and there are no TFRs.
 You can chat with other pilots online but you won’t learn proper radio communications.